Ziridava: Findings

 The older Dacian horizon, identified in the 1960s and named by Crișan Dacian I, was roughly dated between 2nd and 1st centuries BC, but the evidence is scarce.
 Findings include a polished black fruit bowl worked by the hand, of a type missing from the recent layer, a bowl in Hallstatt style and a fragment of fibula belonging to a variant of Nauheim type.
 A significant amount of grey pottery worked on the wheel and similar with that in newer layer was also discovered, which hints to the fact that this layer cannot be much older than the recent one.
 There doesn't appear to be an interruption in the habitation between the two layers and it is likely that the settlement has been destroyed by an attack and then rebuilt.

 The last and most recent Dacian horizon, Dacian II, is assumed to have existed between the 1st century BC and 2nd century AD.
 The evidence supporting this includes a variety of pottery and coins.
 In this layer, there were discovered two Roman Republican silver denarii, one issued in 46–45 BC and the other in 43 BC.
 A silver denarius of Emperor Trajan (c.
 106 AD) was also discovered in the autumn of 1961.

 The pottery discovered in this horizon is of fine, gray type, worked predominantly with the wheel.
 It has the appearance of La Tène III period ceramics, dated 1st century BC – 1st century AD.
 The imported Roman pottery appears to be completely missing, which might imply that this settlement has not lasted too long in our era.
 Another discovery in this horizon includes a large red pot, worked at the wheel, with lips in steps, and which has perfect analogues in the ceramics from Sarmizegetusa (Grădiştea Muncelului), already dated between the 1st century BC and 1st century AD.

 On the plateau within the fortifications have been discovered several rectangular buildings, one of them with a round apse.
 The walls were made of wooden stakes barraged with rods and stitched together with clay.
 The buildings were covered with reeds and other types of straws.
 The floor was made of yellow clay, well pressed.
-The buildings were very close to each other, sometimes the distance between them being only 1 m.
+The buildings were close to each other, sometimes the distance between them being only 1 m.